 2. Recruitment Consultant

 The recruitment sector is a highly lucrative market, worth over £30 billion in the UK.
-You will need strong sales abilities, a good customer service attitude and sharp problem solving skills to flourish in this business.
+You will need strong sales abilities, a good customer service attitude and sharp problem-solving skills to flourish in this business.

-Intricate knowledge of a particular career sector is a bonus for top quality recruitment, with top earners taking in excess of £38,000 before (hefty) commission.
+Intricate knowledge of a particular career sector is a bonus for top quality recruitment, with top earners taking in excess of £38,000 before the (hefty) commission.

 A career as a journalist can be as varied as any two people, it really depends on what you’re interested in.
-You could work in sports, politics, art, lifestyle or travel to name just a few.
+You could work in sports, politics, art, lifestyle, or travel to name just a few.

-The main things you need to get started are good writing skills under deadline pressure, strong self-confidence and lots of enthusiasm.
+The main things you need to get started are good writing skills under deadline pressure, strong self-confidence, and lots of enthusiasm.